Mental Health Visa Sponsorship Jobs in South Carolina

 Which companies sponsor visas for mental health professionals in South Carolina?

 Hospital systems and large behavioral health networks are the most active sponsors.
 Prisma Health, MUSC Health, Palmetto Health, and Lexington Medical Center have histories of sponsoring foreign national clinical staff.
-Community mental health centers operated through the South Carolina Department of Mental Health also hire licensed professionals and have sponsored H-1B workers for psychiatrist and licensed counselor roles.
+Community mental health centers operated through the South Carolina Department of Mental Health also hire licensed professionals and have sponsored H-1B visa workers for psychiatrist and licensed counselor roles.

 Which visa types are most common for mental health roles in South Carolina?

 The H-1B is the most common visa for licensed mental health roles such as psychiatrists, psychologists, and licensed professional counselors, since these positions typically require a specialized degree.
-Psychiatrists who completed U.S. residency training may also enter through J-1 Conrad 30 waivers, which South Carolina participates in and which require a service commitment in an underserved area.
+Psychiatrists who completed U.S. residency training may also enter through J-1 visa Conrad 30 waivers, which South Carolina participates in and which require a service commitment in an underserved area.

 Which cities in South Carolina have the most mental health sponsorship jobs?